Last updated on March 24th, 2022

 Bayern really do love their loan players, don’t they?
 James Rodriguez was on loan at Bayern, when they met Real Madrid in the Champions League Semi-Finals.

 Having lost the first leg 2-1 at home, Bayern needed a strong performance to reach the next stage.
-Rodriguez did manage to score against his parent club.
+Rodriguez managed to score against his parent club.

 However, this was in vain as Bayern ultimately lost 4-3 on aggregate.